ministryofjustice/prepare-a-case-for-sentence-design-history/app/posts/2023-03-24-resulting-workflow.md

 ## Iteration 3: reducing complexity

 Further demos with the team surfaced some issues with the design in iteration 2:
-- Having 2 CTAs in a banner doesn’t allow for a hierarchy of actions - which is the primary?
+- Having 2 CTAs in a banner doesn't allow for a hierarchy of actions - which is the primary?
 - Using the banner for different purposes throughout the service
 - Moving a case back/forwards is too complex
-- The CTAs perform differently depending on where they are in the service - it’s confusing
+- The CTAs perform differently depending on where they are in the service - it's confusing
 - There are 2 ways into cases, 1 is preferred over the other

 It would also be quite difficult and time consuming to build what we had designed.
-Having a case be in different ‘states’ depending on where it’s been accessed from will need a lot of different business rules.
+Having a case be in different 'states' depending on where it's been accessed from will need a lot of different business rules.
 We needed to prioritise the journeys in this workflow and make the primary route through it as simple and frictionless as possible.
 We also needed to make use of existing components in the UI so that the development overhead is smaller, and the UI is easier and more instinctive to use for court users.

 We tried again, with the following in mind:
 - Make the interactions familiar